DeloitteDigitalUK/jira-agile-metrics/README.md

 # JIRA Agile Metrics

-A tool to extract Agile metrics and charts from JIRA projects.
+A tool to extract Agile metrics and charts from JIRA projects and Trello Boards.

 ## Installation